Big-Data-Weather/docs/meetings/week-2.md

 ## Communication schedule

-We will meet Stew in person every Thursday at (location) at 9:30 AM. *****
+We will meet Stew in person every Thursday at ICS 193 at 9:30 AM.

-We will also email them a report of what we have done in the last week, with relevant links to changes on the working application, every Sunday by 8 PM. ******
+We will also meet with Stew and his team Monday 8:00 AM in El Segundo location whenever it is necessary.

 ## Project goals

-Our goal this quarter is to produce a working, live, "minimum viable" version of SimSquirrel.
-It should be deployed on a subdomain of Sqrls-R-Us's current website, simsquirrel.sqrlsrus.com.
+Our goal this quarter********

 ## Other notes

-Kayla will be out of town May 5 and May 12.
-We will meet with Jeff on those days.
-We will also email Kayla on the preceding Sundays as normal.
+Our team must become familiar with Pentaho data integration tool and explore the open source version.
+Stew would like us to practice extracting data from the NOAA Satellite Program before our next meeting on April 24.

-Kayla will give us login information to the server that hosts sqrlsrus.com at our next meeting.
+Stew will be unavailable for meeting for next week.